Fall 2025 Toplines

 About the Poll

-The Yale Youth Poll surveyed an online sample of 4,100 registered voters from April 1 to April 3, with an under-30 oversample of 2,025.
-The survey was conducted in English, and its post-weighting 95% CI margin of error is ±1.9 percentage points for the full sample and ±1.8 percentage points for the youth sample.
+The Yale Youth Poll surveyed an online sample of 3,426 registered voters from October 29 to November 11, 2025, with an under-35 oversample of 1,706.
+The survey was conducted in English, and its post-weighting 95% CI margin of error is ±1.7 percentage points for the full sample and ±2.4 percentage points for the youth sample; a full breakdown of MOE by demographic group can be found here.
+Full toplines and crosstabs can be found here.
+A full list of questions can be found here.

 Contact Us | Media Requests